List of Mundo Mo'y Akin characters: Alison Alcantara

 Portrayed by Rita Daniela, Alison is the mean-spirited buddy of Darlene Carbonel later Marilyn Carbonel (formerly Marilyn Mendoza).
 She is quite against Jerome Alvarez for her friend due to his social status.
 She is also quite against Perlita for her mother due to her ugliness.
 She is opinionated and often can't help but express her strongly held beliefs.

 Harry Renacia

 Portrayed by Marc Acueza, Harry is Marilyn's new-found friend, working as a television news reporter.
 Harry pretends to be Marilyn's boyfriend (to make Jerome jealous) for quite some time on the series, until he realized he already fall in love for her—for real!

 Chef Andy Santos

 Portrayed by Jojit Lorenzo, Chef Andy is Jerome's business partner, friend, confidante, and somewhat a father figure.
 He is the former head chef of the Carbonels but he later decides to partner up with Jerome and Nonoy and put up their own restaurant.
 The character provides comic relief to the otherwise dramatic events that plague Jerome.
-Jailed by Doña Charito a while his Friend Jerome was makes an incident at mall to Jerome Stop Fighting at Marilyn's new Boyfriend Harry.